 - Breakfast is served.

 - Head into the kitchen with Chef Luciana for your hands-on Cooking Class.
-Start with an antipasto such as Bruschetta, then the first course such as Spaghetti with Pommarola Sauce for a slow simmered to perfection tomato sauce.
-Your second course may include one of Chef Luciana’s specialties such as Chicken Escalopes Mugnaia-style with insalata di arancio, a fresh orange salad, and for dessert Florentine toerte.
+Start with an antipasto such as Bruschetta, then the first course such as spaghetti with Pommarola Sauce for a slow simmered to perfection tomato sauce.
+Your second course may include one of Chef Luciana’s specialties such as chicken escalopes with insalata di arancio, a fresh orange salad, and for dessert, Florentine cakes and biscotti.
 Menus vary to use the best fresh seasonal ingredients and can be tailored to accommodate vegetarian, food allergies and other diet requirements.

 - Lunch follows on the foods prepared in class.
 Wine pairings from the property included.